mikecann/clouds-and-edges/README.md

 Another example is the Matches projection is rather limited and currently a little "hacky" because the storage and querying of matches is limited to just a single prefix string.

 I think a future version of this project might have to look into using a third party database service such as [Fauna](https://fauna.com/).
+DurableObject KV storage could then just be limited to being a "caching" layer like Redis is in usual applications.

 ### Sync Async